 El Otro Lado (the other side) is a program sponsored by San Miguel High School in Tucson, AZ.
 Students have the opportunity to see, experience, and reflect on the reality of undocumented immigrants in our country.
 Time is spent at the school, with the border patrol, and in a courtroom hearing immigration cases.

 Partnering with the mission of San Lucas Toliman, students travel to Lake Atitlan in northwestern Guatemala.
 Students learn the history of Guatemala, its economic conditions, reforestation projects; they will pick coffee beans and play with the children.

 Red Lake Nation Justice Education Trip

 Blessed by a long and trusting relationship with members of the Red Lake Nation, students are guided through the history, traditions, spirituality and culture of the Ojibwa people.

 Visiting Camden and the Philadelphia area, students experience various agencies that provide services to those in need.
 Students also visit work sites each day that are organized through Romero House.

 School of the Americas Justice Education Trip

 Students travel to the Fort Benning Army Base in Columbus, Georgia and pray for peace with people from across the United States.
 Non-Violence Movements, the Reverend Dr. Martin Luther King, Jr. Museum, the charism of the Jesuits (Society of Jesus) along with great southern food and hospitality are constitutive elements of this educational experience.

-Please note: Some financial aid, based on need and the availability of funds is available for each of the Justice Education Trips.
+Please note: Some financial assistance, based on need and the availability of funds, is available for each of the Justice Education Trips.